Ankle Sprain in Children

 - Trouble moving the ankle or foot

 - Pain when your child touches or puts weight on the ankle

 - Bruised, swollen, or misshapen ankle

 How is an ankle sprain diagnosed?

 Your child's healthcare provider will ask about the injury and examine your child.
 Tell him or her if you heard a snap or pop when your child was injured.
 Your child's healthcare provider will check the movement and strength of the joint.
 Your child may be asked to move the joint.
 Tell a healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Your child may need any of the following:

-- A joint x-ray is a picture of the bones and tissues in your child's joints.
+- An x-ray takes pictures of the bones and tissues in your child's joints.
 Your child may be given contrast liquid as a shot into his or her joint before the x-ray.
 This contrast liquid will help your child's joint show up better on the x-ray.

 - An MRI may show the sprain.
 Your child may be given contrast liquid to help the pictures show up better.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell a healthcare provider if your child has any metal on his or her body.